 Credit: @parkalbany on Instagram

 A theatrical outing makes for a perfect way to dodge the raindrops in the Capital-Saratoga region.
-Take in a performance at the grand Palace Performing Arts Center, a local entertainment institution since 1931.
-Also known as the “Jewel of Downtown Albany,” Palace Theater frequently features a diverse schedule of concerts, films, and events.
+Take in a performance at the grand Palace Theatre, a local entertainment institution since 1931.
+Also known as the “Jewel of Downtown Albany,” the Palace Theatre frequently features a diverse schedule of concerts, films, and events.
 Also in Albany within the Empire State Plaza is The Egg, a performing arts center set within a building that you could almost mistake for a sculpture.
 See music, dance, and comedy performances, or try a yoga class in the Hart Theater.

 3. Look Up at The World’s Largest Kaleidoscope (Catskills)